We continue from the Cheese Studio.

 Artist Palette of Cheese and Wine – $11.25

-With La Bottega di BelGioioso Crescenza-Stracchino, La Bottega di BelGioioso CreamyGorg Gorgonzola Dolce, and La Bottega di BelGioioso Artigiano Vino Rosso Cheese along with Reata Chardonnay, Rainstorm Silver Linings Pinot Noir Rosé, Spellbound Petite Sirah wine.
+With Gorgonzola with Cow and Sheep’s Milk, Artigiano Aged Balsamic & Cipolline Onion, and Italico along with Reata Chardonnay, Rainstorm Silver Linings Pinot Noir Rosé, Spellbound Petite Sirah wine

 Overall, the Scallops are as close to a must-buy as you’ll find at the Festival and the Squash Ravioli are worth adding to the order.
-We didn’t have much luck with the cheese, but the situation will assuredly improve as temperatures cool and perhaps as operations improve.
-The Palette is historically one of my favorite things as it’s fun to mix and match all of the different flavors with the wine.
+We didn’t have much luck with the cheese, but the situation will assuredly improve as temperatures drop and perhaps as operations improve.